geri-m/minimal-consent/README.md

 If you make changes to `manifest.json` or `webpack.js` please restart as these files are not covered during hot deploy.

 Source code and images are located in `./src/`.

+After installation in the browser the pages for testing will open automatically.
+This functionally is triggered from the backendscript.

 ## Permission